Tourism (TRSM)

 TRSM 118, FOOD SAFETY AND SANITATION 2 (2)

-Food and Drug Administration (FDA) food code and information on food safety is examined.
-Topics include food handling, purchasing, receiving and safe storage of food.
-Sanitary facilities and equipment, food safety regulations and employee training are also covered.
-Students must pass the ServSafe® Food Protection Manager Certification Exam.
+A study of food safety principles based on the Food and Drug Administration (FDA) Food Code.
+Topics include safe food handling, purchasing, receiving, storage practices, sanitation of facilities and equipment, food safety regulations, and employee training.
+Students are required to successfully complete the ServSafe® Food Protection Manager Certification examination.
 (CTAG, ITAG)

 Typically Offered: Summer, Fall and Spring Semesters